Ric McIver: United Conservative Party

 In 2017, McIver joined the UCP, along with most of the PC caucus, when the party merged with Wildrose.

 At the party's founding convention in May 2018, McIver passionately argued against a proposed policy that would allow schools to inform parents if their child joins a gay-straight alliance.
 Addressing party delegates, he stated that “You may disagree with some people in the room with people being gay, but they are gay.
 They need to be safe.
 We cannot out kids that are in a club (designed) to protect themselves.”
 McIver further argued "Don't be called the Lake of Fire Party.
 I am begging you."
 Despite these pleas, the policy passed with 57% support.

 On May 13, 2025, McIver stepped down as Minister of Municipal Affairs after being elected as Speaker of the Legislative Assembly of Alberta to replace Nathan Cooper, who took up a role representing Alberta in Washington D.C.

+Recall Petition

+A recall petition against McIver was approved by Elections Alberta on November 14, 2025.
+Signature collection runs from November 25, 2025 to February 22, 2026, requiring 12,820 signatures.